esper-io/dev-docs/docs/home/console.md

 <img src="./assets/NewConsole/SendingDeviceDetails.png" alt="alt text" style="max-width:200px;"/>

 If your Provisioning Template enables Google Play, Google Play Services will not be updated.
-Be patient as this is being done by Google and depends on their current quality of service.
+Please be patient, as this process is managed by Google, and depends on their current quality of service.

 <img src="./assets/NewConsole/GPlayUpgrade.png" alt="alt text" style="max-width:200px;"/>

-Typically (but not always) you will need to resolve the permission for Esper to modify System settings, to do so touch or click on **RESOLVE** to open up the Android System settings app to provide the permission.
+Typically (but not always) you will need to allow permission for Esper to modify your device's System settings.
+To do so, touch or click on **RESOLVE** to open up the Android System settings app to grant permission.

 <img src="./assets/NewConsole/ResolveAppPermission.png" alt="alt text" style="max-width:200px;"/>

-You are taken to the Can modify system settings screen where you will see a list of apps that have been granted or are requesting permission to modify system settings - you will see Esper Device Management currently set to No or Not allowed.
+You will then be taken to the 'Can Modify System Settings' screen, where a list of apps will be displayed that have been granted or are requesting permission to modify system settings.
+Esper Device Management will currently be set to 'No' or 'Not Allowed.'
 Touch or click on **Esper Device Management**.

 <img src="./assets/NewConsole/ModifySettingsEDMNO.png" alt="alt text" style="max-width:200px;"/>

 You will then be taken to *Modify system settings* for *Esper Device Management*.
-Turn on the switch located on the right side of the screen to *Allow modify system settings*.
+Tap or click on the toggle switch located on the right side of the screen to *Allow modify system settings*.

 <img src="./assets/NewConsole/AllowModifySettings.png" alt="alt text" style="max-width:200px;"/>

-Next click the back button in the upper lefthand corner of the screen.
+Next, click or tap on the 'Back' button located in the upper left-hand corner of the screen.

 <img src="./assets/NewConsole/ModifyBack.png" alt="alt text" style="max-width:200px;"/>

-You will now be taken back to the Can modify system settings screen, noting Esper Device Management is now set to Yes or Allowed for modifying system settings.
-Now click the back button in the Nav bar.
+You will now be taken back to the 'Can Modify System Settings' screen.
+Note that Esper Device Management is now set to, 'Yes' or 'Allowed' for modifying system settings.
+Next, click the 'Back' button in the Navigation bar.

 <img src="./assets/NewConsole/ModifySystemSettingsEDM.png" alt="alt text" style="max-width:200px;"/>

 You will now return to the Esper agent.
-You will typically need to grant another permission to allow Esper to draw over other apps, we do this to ensure a smooth experience for Kiosk mode apps.
-Touch or click on **RESOLVE** to open up the Android system settings app to provide the permission.
+You will typically need to grant a second permission to allow Esper to draw over other applications.
+We do this to ensure a smooth experience for Kiosk mode apps.
+Touch or click on **RESOLVE** to open up the Android System Settings application to grant this permission.

 <img src="./assets/NewConsole/ResolveAppPermission.png" alt="alt text" style="max-width:200px;"/>

-You are taken to the Display over other apps or Draw over other apps screen where you will see a list of apps that have been granted or are requesting permission to display over other apps - you will see Esper Device Management currently set to No or Not allowed.
+You are then taken to the, 'Display Over Other Apps' or, 'Draw Over Other Apps' screen.
+This is where a list of applications that have been granted or are requesting permission to display over other apps will be displayed.
+Note that Esper Device Management is currently set to 'No' or, 'Not Allowed.'
 Touch or click on **Esper Device Management**.

 <img src="./assets/NewConsole/DeviceEDM.png" alt="alt text" style="max-width:200px;"/>

-You will then be taken to Display over other apps or Draw over other apps for Esper Device Management.
-Turn on the switch located on the right side of the screen to Allow display over other apps or Permit drawing over other apps.
+You will then be taken to 'Display Over Other Apps' or 'Draw Over Other Apps' for Esper Device Management.
+Tap or cick on the toggle switch located on the right side of the screen to, 'Allow Display Over Other Apps' or 'Permit Drawing Over Other Apps.'

 <img src="./assets/NewConsole/PermitDrawing.png" alt="alt text" style="max-width:200px;"/>

-Next click the back button in the upper lefthand corner of the screen.
+Next, click the back button in the upper left-hand corner of the screen.

 <img src="./assets/NewConsole/DrawOverOtherAppsBack.png" alt="alt text" style="max-width:200px;"/>

-You will now be taken back to the Display over other apps screen, noting Esper Device Management is now set to Yes or Allowed for drawing over other apps.
-Now click the back button in the Nav bar.
+You will now be taken back to the 'Display over other apps' screen, noting Esper Device Management is now set to 'Yes' or 'Allowed' for drawing over other apps.
+Now, click the back button in the Navigation bar.

 <img src="./assets/NewConsole/DrawAppsEDMYes.png" alt="alt text" style="max-width:200px;"/>